 The application demonstrates the use of zero-copy buffers for packet forwarding.
-The initialization and run-time paths are very similar to those of the L2 Forwarding Sample Application (in Real and Virtualized Environments).
+The initialization and run-time paths are very similar to those of the L2 forwarding application (see Chapter 9 "L2 Forwarding Sample Application (in Real and Virtualized Environments)" for details more information).
 This guide highlights the differences between the two applications.
 There are two key differences from the L2 Forwarding sample application: